-Now that we had a handle on our total asset portfolio, its size, age distribution, and estimated economic lives, we realised that we could go further than simply determining how much it cost us now - we could look ahead.
+Now that we had a handle on our total asset portfolio, its size, age distribution, and estimated economic lives, we realised that we could go further than simply determining how much it cost us now, we could look ahead.

 The engineering study that the department had commissioned for its underground assets had concluded that there would be no major renewal needed for its underground assets for about 15 years.
 The True Cost modelling confirmed this and extended it to the above ground assets as well.
-But our modelling enabled us to look beyond the 15 year mark and determine that around the year 2,000 the amount of renewal falling due would start to increase and would then continue to rise.
+But our modelling also enabled us to look beyond the 15 year mark and to determine that around this time, or the year 2,000, the amount of renewal falling due would start to increase and, once started, would continue to rise.

-At this stage only the city's pipes and sewers had been replaced, and that not because of age but because the city was increasing beyond the system's initial capacity.
+At this stage only the city's pipes and sewers had been replaced, and that was not because of age but because the city was increasing beyond the system's initial capacity.
 Just about all other assets were in their first 'asset life'.
 That meant that not only did we really not know how long they would last, but that over time a larger and larger proportion of the portfolio would be coming due for renewal.

-The initial commissioned report had given the department some comfort in knowing that they were OK for the next 15 years, and since this was a long time away, most extrapolated this to everything and for all time, certainly for their working lives.
-So I took to dramatically illustrating our results by sweeping my hand across the table saying, "There is no problem for the next 15 years" - and then allowing my hand to fall off the edge!
+The initial commissioned report, that had examined the underground assets, had given the department some comfort in knowing that they were fit for the next 15 years, and since this was a long time away, most extrapolated this to everything and for all time, certainly for their working lives.
+So I took to dramatically illustrating our results by sweeping my hand across the table saying, "There is no problem for the next 15 years", and then allowing my hand to drop precipitously off the edge!

 Life cycle modelling had long been a technique for comparing proposed investment projects with different cost and benefit time frames.
-We would simply discount all the amounts back to the present and compare the net present values.
-It was well known to the department, so to project likely renewal I took the life cycle framework - but instead of discounting back to the present to get a figure at one point of time, I focused on developing the most reliable distribution of future component renewal costs.
+We would simply discount all the amounts back to the present and compare the net present values (NPV).
+It was a technique well known to the department, so to project likely renewal I took the life cycle framework, but instead of discounting back to the present to get a figure at one point of time, I focused on developing the most reliable distribution of future component renewal costs.
 Since we were not funding the future, merely trying to establish what it would be, no discounting was needed or applied.